OlexonYT1/yarp-security-api-and-ui/README.md

 `npm install, npm run dev in svelte-link-ui folder`

+After all the Aspire things are mounted.

+Simple onboarding endpoints + Svelle exmple.
+Now you can register new users and test.
+(Very simple and naive, but you have an example you can build on.)

 ## Goal

 This project allows you to choose any OAuth provider and remain independent in terms of your security design.
 You can add any frontend (Blazor, Next.js, SvelteKit) or backend APIs in front or behind this security layer.
 For a full SPA, you can modify Yarp to be a full BFF (Backend for Frontend).